dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 ### 1.0.1. :warning: You must be a local administrator one the machine you run the setup scripts on.

 ## 1.1.
-Forking or importing the Project
+Impport the Project into Azure DevOps

 For this project to work it is required to change the content of some files.
 Hence, it is required to create yourself a writable copy of the project.
-Either you do a fork on GitHub or you import the content of this project into a project you host on a developer platform or code management solution of your choice.
+Please import the content of this project into a project hosted on Azure DevOps.

 This guide expects you have created a new project on Azure DevOps and imported the content from here.
 Alternatively, you can create a fork on GitHub, but then some scripts won't work and you have to make the required tasks manually.

+> :warning: You can run the project on any code management / automation platform of your choice, but for the standard setup to work, it is expected
+> to host it on Azure DevOps.

 ## 1.2.
 Cloning the Project